deepray/TENSUM/readme/README.md

 ### <a name="step"></a>Forward step in wind tunnel (examples/Euler/forward_step)

-This test case is describes an inviscid supersonic flow past a step in a wind tunnel, which is impulsively started with an initial Mach number of $$M = 3$$.
+This test case is describes an inviscid supersonic flow past a step in a wind tunnel, which is impulsively started with an initial Mach number of M = 3.

 As done for for the [NACA-0012 example](#inv_naca), the solution variables can be plotted using `generate_plot.py` in VisIt's cli environment.